zgjsxx/AWS-SAA/Outline.md

 - **Standard —** Standard retrievals allow you to access any of your archives within several hours.
 Standard retrievals typically complete within **3–5 hours**.
 This is the default option for retrieval requests that do not specify the retrieval option.
 - **Bulk —** Bulk retrievals are S3 Glacier’s lowest-cost retrieval option, which you can use to retrieve large amounts, even petabytes, of data inexpensively in a day.
 Bulk retrievals typically complete within **5–12 hours**.

+## Amazon EFS

+**Basic knowledge of EFS**

+- a kind of share storage
+- can be shared by multiple EC2s
+- supports the Network File System version 4 (NFSv4.1 and NFSv4.0) protocol
+- It is built to scale on demand to PB without disrupting applications,
+- Using NFS protocol, do not support Windows System

+**Kinds of EFS**

+- **Standard storage classes** – EFS Standard and EFS Standard–Infrequent Access (Standard–IA), which offer multi-AZ resilience and the highest levels of durability and availability.
+- **One Zone storage classes** – EFS One Zone and EFS One Zone–Infrequent Access (EFS One Zone–IA), which offer customers the choice of additional savings by choosing to save their data in a single AZ’.

+The classification is like s3-standard, s3-standard-IA, s3-one Zone IA

+## AWS Storage Gateway

+**File Gateway**

+A File Gateway is a type of Storage Gateway used to integrate your existing on-premise application with the Amazon S3.
+It provides **NFS (Network File System) and SMB (Server Message Block)** access to data in S3 for any workloads that require working with objects.

+**Volume Gateway**

+Unlike File Gateways which are used for accessing objects, Volume Gateways present your on-premise application with the **iSCSI block storage** instead. **Volume Gateways allow you to have point-in-time backups of your volumes stored as EBS snapshots**, and come in two different operational modes: stored and cached.

+**Tape Gateway**

+Tape Gateway acts as an industry-standard iSCSI-based Virtual Tape Library (VTL).
+Deployed on-premise, it consist of virtual media changer and virtual tape drives, and allows you to continue to rely on your existing backup workflows.

+**Difference between cached volumes and storage volumes for Volume Gateway**

+**Cached volumes** – You store your data in Amazon Simple Storage Service (Amazon S3) and retain a copy of frequently accessed data subsets locally.
+Cached volumes offer a substantial cost savings on primary storage and minimize the need to scale your storage on-premises.
+You also retain low-latency access to your frequently accessed data.

+(Create cache and then write to s3, when writing to s3 succesfully, the transaction is done).

+**Stored volumes** – If you need low-latency access to your entire dataset, first configure your on-premises gateway to store all your data locally.
+Then asynchronously back up point-in-time snapshots of this data to Amazon S3.
+This configuration provides durable and inexpensive offsite backups that you can recover to your local data center or Amazon Elastic Compute Cloud (Amazon EC2).
+For example, if you need replacement capacity for disaster recovery, you can recover the backups to Amazon EC2.

+(Write to local data, the transaction is done.
+The backup progress is independent from the transaction, it will backup your local data to s3 at other time).